Research

 Lembrechts et al. 2022 Globbal Change Biology

 Climate change and habitat loss pose colossal challenges to biodiversity.
-One way a species can adapt to changing conditions is by migrating to track tolerable climates and habitats.
-Critical for conservation and restoration, therefore, is to identify if, where, and why species will move in response to global change.
-Yet our abilities to predict species’ shifting distributions remain lackluster.
-I attempt to improve our forecasts of species’ distributions, integrating big data on animal occurrences and remote sensing with mathematical models that represent biophysiology, demography, and dispersal.
+Species can either move to track tolerable climates and habitats, alter the timing of life events (phenology), adapt to novel conditions, or perish.
+Critical for conservation and restoration, therefore, is to identify if, where, and why species will shift in response to global change.
+Yet our abilities to predict species’ shifting ranges and phenology remain lackluster.
+I attempt to improve our forecasts of species’ distributions, activity, and biological states, integrating big data on animal occurrences and remote sensing with mathematical models that represent biophysiology, demography, and dispersal.

 Exemplary publications: